niluferAltinoluk/NaiveBayes-Projects/README.md

 ## Project
-In this project, we worked on email-spam dataset.
-We trained our dataset with naive bayes algorithms.
+We trained our datasets with naive bayes algorithms.

 ## Python Packages Used
 * Pandas: For data manipulation and analysis.